Liability insurance: Excess insurance

+Excess insurance differs from umbrella insurance.
+While both provide coverage above primary limits, umbrella policies often broaden the scope of coverage (e.g., including risks not covered by the primary policy), whereas excess insurance typically adheres to the primary policy's scope, only increasing the monetary ceiling.

 General liability

 General Liability Insurance is the kind of coverage that provides an individual with protection against variety of claims which may include bodily injuries, physical damage to car, property damage etc arising from business operations.

 General Liability Insurance (GP) covers a number of businesses and the norms of insurance may vary from company to company as well as area to area.
 Many of the public and product liability risks are often covered together under a general liability policy.
 These risks may include bodily injury or property damage caused by direct or indirect actions of the insured.

 In the United States, general liability insurance coverage most often appears in the Commercial General Liability policies obtained by businesses, and in homeowners' insurance policies obtained by individual homeowners.

 Insurable risks

 Generally, liability insurance covers only the risk of being sued for negligence or strict liability torts, but not any tort or crime with a higher level of mens rea.
 This is usually mandated by the policy language itself or case law or statutes in the jurisdiction where the insured resides or does business.

 In other words, liability insurance does not protect against liability resulting from crimes or intentional torts committed by the insured.
 This is intended to prevent criminals, particularly organised crime, from obtaining liability insurance to cover the costs of defending themselves in criminal actions brought by the state or civil actions brought by their victims.
 A contrary rule would encourage the commission of crime, and allow insurance companies to indirectly profit from it, by allowing criminals to insure themselves from adverse consequences of their own actions.

 Crime is not uninsurable per se.
 In contrast to liability insurance, it is possible to obtain loss insurance to compensate one's losses as the victim of a crime.